Intro

 The COSO Framework: A Short History

-Originally, the Committee of Sponsoring Organizations, or COSO, was organized in 1985 to sponsor the National Commission on Fraudulent Reporting (NCFR).
-Its member organizations were the American Accounting Association (AAA), American Institute of Certified Public Accountants (AICPA), Financial Executives International (FEI), Institute of Management Accountants (IMA), and the Institute of Internal Auditors (IIA).
+The Committee of Sponsoring Organizations, or COSO, was initially organized in 1985 to sponsor the National Commission on Fraudulent Reporting (NCFR).
+Its member organizations were the American Accounting Association (AAA), the American Institute of Certified Public Accountants (AICPA), Financial Executives International (FEI), the Institute of Management Accountants (IMA), and the Institute of Internal Auditors (IIA).

-As its name implies, the NCFR formed to study why and how fraudulent financial reporting at organizations occurs, and to recommend ways to reduce it.
-The NCFR’s 1987 report focused on internal financial controls, shining a light for perhaps the first time on this important topic.
-It also pointed out that there was no standard definition of “internal control,” and began a project to create one.
+As its name implies, the NCFR was formed to study why and how fraudulent financial reporting at organizations occurs and to recommend ways to reduce it.
+The NCFR’s 1987 report focused on internal financial controls, highlighting this crucial topic for perhaps the first time.
+It also pointed out that there was no standard definition of “internal control” and began a project to create one.
 The COSO internal control framework, published in 1992, was the result.

 Twenty years would pass before an update to the COSO framework.
 Increased business complexity, globalization, and the ascendant role of IT in business operations were among the factors inspiring the update, released in May 2013.